By Kimberley Wright – Clinical Nutritionist & Co-Founder of FIT FAB MUM

 If supplementing with the B group vitamins, they’re best taken together as they work synergistically and this can aid in their absorption.
 Also aim for ‘activated’ or ‘methylated’ forms of the B group vitamins (B6, B9 & B12 specifically) as they are already in their ‘active’ form, meaning they don’t need to be acted on by any enzymes / go through any bodily processes to be able to work within the body.

-Choline– you might not have heard a lot about this essential nutrient before, but I have a feeling that is all going to change!
-Similar to the B group vitamins, choline is required for healthy metabolism, and for the body to synthesize phospholipids which are vital for healthy cell memberanes, for neurotransmitter synthesis and for modulating gene expression, cell membrane signaling, and early brain development.
+Choline – you might not have heard a lot about this essential nutrient before, but I have a feeling that is all going to change!
+Similar to the B group vitamins, choline is required for healthy metabolism, and for the body to synthesize phospholipids which are vital for healthy cell membranes, for neurotransmitter synthesis and for modulating gene expression, cell membrane signaling, and early brain development.
 So you can see why this nutrient is key during preconception & pregnancy!
-Choline is in small concentrations in lots of things, but the best way to reach your daily intake is through 2 eggs (which will provide around 300mg of choline).
-Tother good sources are beef liver (though not a very popular choice), beef and roasted soybeans.
+Choline is in small concentrations in lots of things, but the best way to reach your daily intake is through 2 eggs (which will provide around 300 mg of choline).
+Other good sources are beef liver (though not a very popular choice), beef and roasted soybeans.

 Vitamin D – Did you know that there are Vitamin D receptors on the sperm head?
 Researchers are still unclear on the role Vitamin D plays in conception, however it appears it’s an important one!
 Following conception, Vitamin D plays a role in healthy embryonic implantation, and also regulates the transcription function of genes for angiogenesis (the formation of new blood vessels) in the embryo.
 Find it in egg yolks, cheese, sardines, mackerel, tuna, salmon.